Table Of Contents

 - Complete a Life Group Leadership one-on-one interview

-- Sign the Life Group Leadership Commitment and Honor Code
+- Sign the Small Group Leadership Commitment and Honor Code

 Preparing for your group meetings: